Global19-atlassian-net/pbsmrtpipe/README.md

 log = logging.getLogger(__name__)

+# What does the call below do?
+What is registry?  registry_builder?
 registry = registry_builder("pbcommand", "python -m pbcommand.cli.examples.dev_quick_hello_world ")

+# I think a more concrete example would be beneficial.
+Good examples might be
+#  1. mapping, which is a standard "workflow 101" example I see elsewhere]
+#  2. normalizing the case in a FASTA file---which is simple (FASTA-in, FASTA-out) but
+#     concrete and interesting
 def _example_main(input_files, output_files, **kwargs):
     log.info("Running example main with {i} {o} kw:{k}".format(i=input_files, o=output_files, k=kwargs))
     # write mock output files, otherwise the End-to-End test will fail
+    # This line below is odd and deserves a comment at the least
     xs = output_files if isinstance(output_files, (list, tuple)) else [output_files]
     for x in xs:
         with open(x, 'w') as writer: